 FGM2L is led by Dr. Jincheng Du who is a Professor in the Department of Materials Science and Engineering of University of North Texas.
 Dr. Du currently serves the Interim Associate Dean for Research at College of Engineering of UNT.
 He received his Ph.D. in Ceramics from New York State College of Ceramics at Alfred University in 2004.
 He subsequently worked as a postdoctoral fellow at Pacific Northwest National Laboratory (PNNL) and later as a research associate at University of Virginia.
-He joined the MSE Department of UNT as a faculty member in 2007 and currently serves as the Graduate Advisor and graduate program director of the same department.
+He joined the MSE Department of UNT as a faculty member in 2007 and was promoted to Professor in 2017.
 Prof. Du’s research focues on atomistic computer simulations of glass, ceramics, and nanostructured materials.
 His research has been funded by both federal angencies (NSF, DOE, ARL, AFRL) and multi industry sources (such as SRC and AGC) with over $4M total external funding (his portion.
 Total award >$16M).
-He has published over 130 peer reviewed papers and proceeding papers.
+He has published over 150 peer reviewed papers and proceeding papers.
 He recently co-authored a book on Molecular dynamics simulations of amorphous materials in the Springer Series of Material Science in 2015.
-Dr. Du is a frequent speaker on the topic in national and international conferences and has made over 60 invited talks and seminars.
+Dr. Du is a frequent speaker on the topics in national and international conferences and has made over 75 invited talks and seminars.
 He is the Technical Committee Chair of TC27 atomistic simulation of glass of International Commission of Glass (ICG).
-He currently serves as the vice-Chair of the Glass and Optical Materials Division of American Ceramic Society.
-He serves as Associae Editor of International Journal of Applied Glass Science and Friontier of Materials: Glass Science.
-Prof. Du is the receipient of the Research Leadership Award (2018) and Early Career Award of Research and Creativity (2012), and college of engineering Faculty Research Award (2016) of UNT.
+He currently serves as the Chair of the Glass and Optical Materials Division of American Ceramic Society.
+He serves as Associate Editor of International Journal of Applied Glass Science and Frontier of Materials: Glass Science.
+Prof. Du is the recipient of the university Research Leadership Award (2018), Early Career Award of Research and Creativity (2012), and college of engineering Faculty Research Award (2016) of UNT.
 He is also the recipient of the W.E.S.
 Turner Award of International Commission on Glass (ICG) and the Fulbright US Scholar (2019).